fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 * or talk a bit less and introduce an assignment (a simplier verison of the first assignment without useState)
 * Make the assignments more clear.
 Confusing that idea and style assignments has elements also in the first assignment.
+* talk about how react (mostly) removes the need for manual DOM-manipulation